Bioinformatics MSc

 You'll also be assigned an academic member of staff.
 They will be your personal tutor throughout your time with us.
 They can help with academic and personal issues.

 You'll be taught by academics who are successful researchers in their field.
-They publish regularly in highly-ranked bioinformatics journals.
+They regularly publish in highly-ranked bioinformatics journals and their leading-edge research is embedded into the curriculum.

 Your future